BristonLowell/vinnies-brain-privacy/index.md

-# Privacy Policy for Vinnie’s Brain
+Privacy Policy for Vinnie’s Brain

-**Effective Date:** February 5, 2026
+Effective Date: February 5, 2026
+Last Updated: February 14, 2026

-Vinnie’s Brain (“we,” “our,” or “the app”) values your privacy.
-This Privacy Policy explains how we collect, use, store, and protect your information when you use our mobile application.
+Vinnie’s Brain (“we,” “our,” or “the app”) respects your privacy.
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the Vinnie’s Brain mobile application.

----
+By using the app, you agree to the practices described in this policy.

-## 1. Information We Collect
+1. Information We Collect

-### a.
+a.
 Information You Provide

-When you use Vinnie’s Brain, you may voluntarily provide:
+When using Vinnie’s Brain, you may voluntarily provide:

-- Chat messages and troubleshooting details
+Chat messages and troubleshooting responses

-- Email address (if you choose to contact support or escalate an issue)
+Email address (if you escalate a case or contact support)

-- Information related to your RV or trailer (such as model year)
+Trailer/RV information (such as model year)

+Support messages

+If you escalate a support request, your chat transcript may be reviewed by our support team.

-### b.
+b.
 Automatically Collected Information

-We may collect limited technical data necessary for app functionality, including:
+We may automatically collect limited technical data necessary for functionality, including:

-- App usage data (e.g., session activity)
-- Device type and operating system
+Device type and operating system

+App usage activity

+Anonymous identifiers

+Crash and diagnostic logs

-- Anonymous identifiers used for subscriptions and app stability
+This information is used strictly for performance, reliability, and subscription validation.

-### c.
+c.
 Subscription Information
-Purchases and subscription management are handled by:
-- Google Play Billing (Android)
-- RevenueCat (subscription management)

-We do not store or process your payment or credit card information directly.

----

-## 2. How We Use Your Information

-We use collected information only to:
-- Provide AI-powered troubleshooting assistance
-- Maintain chat sessions and conversation history
-- Manage subscriptions and access to premium features
-- Respond to support requests or escalations
-- Improve app performance and reliability

-We do not use your data for advertising or marketing purposes.

----

-## 3. Data Storage and Security

-- Chat data and support escalations are stored securely using industry-standard cloud services.
-- Reasonable technical and organizational measures are used to protect your data from unauthorized access, loss, or misuse.
-- Access to administrative tools is restricted and protected.

----

-## 4. Data Sharing

-We do not sell or rent your personal data.

-We only share data with trusted third parties when necessary to operate the app, including:
-- Cloud hosting providers
-- Subscription and billing services (e.g., Google Play, RevenueCat)
-- Email services used for support communication (only when you initiate contact)

-All third parties are required to handle data responsibly.

----

-## 5. Children’s Privacy

-Vinnie’s Brain is not intended for children under the age of 13.

-We do not knowingly collect personal information from children under 13.
-If you believe a child has provided personal information, please contact us so we can remove it.

----

-## 6. Data Retention

-We retain user data only as long as necessary to:
-- Provide app functionality
-- Comply with legal obligations
-- Resolve support issues

-You may request deletion of your data by contacting us.

----

-## 7. Your Rights

-Depending on your location, you may have the right to:
-- Request access to your data
-- Request correction or deletion of your data
-- Withdraw consent for data processing where applicable

----

-## 8. Changes to This Policy

-We may update this Privacy Policy from time to time.
-Any changes will be posted at this URL with an updated effective date.

----

-## 9. Contact Us

-**Email:** BristonLowell@gmail.com
-**App Name:** Vinnie’s Brain
+Subscriptions are processed by:

+Apple App Store (iOS)

+Google Play Store (Android)

+RevenueCat (subscription management platform)

+We do not collect or store credit card numbers or payment information.
+All billing is handled securely by the respective app marketplace.

+Subscriptions automatically renew unless canceled through your Apple or Google account settings.

+2. How We Use Your Information

+We use collected information solely to:

+Provide AI-powered troubleshooting assistance

+Maintain and store chat session history

+Review escalated support cases

+Manage subscription access

+Improve application functionality and reliability

+Comply with legal obligations

+We do not use your information for advertising or third-party marketing.

+3. Data Storage and Security

+User data may be stored using secure cloud infrastructure, including:

+Supabase (database and storage services)

+Secure hosting providers

+Subscription management services (RevenueCat)

+Data may be processed in the United States or other jurisdictions where our service providers operate.

+We implement reasonable administrative, technical, and physical safeguards to protect your data.
+However, no system can guarantee absolute security.

+4. Data Sharing

+We do not sell, rent, or trade personal information.

+We may share data only with trusted service providers necessary to operate the app, including:

+Cloud database providers (Supabase)

+Apple App Store and Google Play (for billing)

+RevenueCat (subscription management)

+Email service providers (if you contact support)

+All service providers are required to protect data in accordance with applicable laws.

+5. Data Retention

+We retain data only as long as necessary to:

+Provide troubleshooting services

+Maintain support records

+Meet legal obligations

+Improve service performance

+Chat transcripts may be retained for quality assurance and operational purposes.

+You may request deletion of your data at any time (see Section 8).

+6. Children’s Privacy

+Vinnie’s Brain is not intended for children under 13 years of age.

+We do not knowingly collect personal data from children under 13.
+If we become aware of such data collection, we will delete it promptly.

+7. International Users

+If you access the app outside the United States, your information may be transferred to and processed in the United States or other countries where our service providers operate.

+By using the app, you consent to such transfers.

+8. Your Privacy Rights

+Depending on your jurisdiction (including California and the European Economic Area), you may have the right to:

+Request access to your personal data

+Request correction of inaccurate data

+Request deletion of your data

+Object to or restrict certain processing

+Withdraw consent where applicable

+To exercise your rights, contact us at the email below.

+We will respond within a reasonable timeframe as required by law.

+9. Account & Data Deletion

+You may request deletion of your chat history and associated data by contacting:

+Email: BristonLowell@gmail.com

+Include the email address used in the app (if applicable).
+We may verify identity before processing deletion requests.

+10. Changes to This Policy

+We may update this Privacy Policy periodically.
+Updates will be posted at this URL with a revised effective date.

+Continued use of the app after updates constitutes acceptance of the revised policy.

+11. Contact Information

+App Name: Vinnie’s Brain
+Email: BristonLowell@gmail.com